severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 1/Act 2, Scene 4.md

 ==41==As merry as crickets, my lad.
 But hark ye, what cunning match have you made with this jest of the drawer?
 Come, what’s the issue?

 **PRINCE.**
-==42==I am now of all humors that have show’d themselves humors since the old days of goodman Adam to the pupil age of this present twelve a’ clock at midnight.
+==42==I am now of all humors that have show’d themselves humors since the old days of goodman Adam to the pupil age of this present twelve o’clock at midnight.
 *(Enter Francis hurrying across the stage with wine.)*
-==43==What’s a’ clock, Francis?
+==43==What’s o’clock, Francis?

 **FRAN.**
 ==44==Anon, anon, sir.